Cricket Hill Garden

-Notable characteristics: Blossoms open lavender and change to white with deep purple-red flairs.
-Petals are slightly ruffled and look as if they are made of satin.
-Excellent grower.
-Intersectional or Itoh hybrid peonies are crosses between tree and herbaceous peonies.
+Notable characteristics: Blossoms open lavender and change to white with deep purple-red flares.
+Petals are slightly ruffled, thick and smooth and look as if they are made of satin.
+Excellent grower!
+Intersectional or "Itoh" hybrid peonies are crosses between tree and herbaceous peonies.
+Deer resistant.

 Hybridizer, year introduced: Roger Anderson, 1986.

 Growth habit and size at maturity (10 years old): Symmetrical, flowers held well above the foliage.
 Grows to 2.5' tall and 3' wide.

 Flower form and size: Semi-double, 8" on strong stems.

 Bloom time: Mid-season intersectional peony, blooms in our USDA zone 6a garden in the first or second week of June.

 Plant size: 4-5 'eyes' or buds with large, proportional roots.
 This size plant will most likely flower the first spring, though it may need another season to settle into bloom.